securitytxt/security-txt/draft-foudil-securitytxt.md

 - Clarified that the root directory is a fall back option (#72)
 - Defined content-type for the response (#68)
 - Clarify the scope of the security.txt file (#69)
+- Cleaning up text based on the NITS tools suggestions (#82)
+- Added clarification for newline values

 Full list of changes can be viewed via the IETF document tracker: https://tools.ietf.org/html/draft-foudil-securitytxt-03